Chiba Prefecture: Demographics

 Chiba's population is one of the wealthiest in Japan due to the prefecture's strong commercial and industrial sectors.
 Per capita GDP is ¥3.1 million, the fifth-highest in the country.
 70% of the population is employed in the service sector, with 25% in industry and 5% in agriculture.

 Climate

 Chiba Prefecture has a humid subtropical climate (Koppen Cfa) with hot, humid summers and mild, cool winters.
 The tsuyu rainy season occurs for approximately 50 days from June to July.
 According to the Japanese Meteorological Agency, the average of annual temperature is 15.7 C. The average high is 19.6 C, and the average low is 12.3 C.

+In August 2026, unusually heavy rains caused floods and landslides, leaving 20,000 people without power and at least 4 persons dead.